 "BBB has determined that Zoosk meets BBB accreditation standards, which include a commitment to make a good faith effort to resolve any consumer complaints...
 BBB accreditation does not mean that the business' products or services have been evaluated or endorsed by BBB, or that BBB has made a determination as to the business' product quality or competency in performing services."

 In other words, Zoosk might have its share of bad customer experiences, but they're also very proficient at addressing these complaints once they've been filed with the BBB.
 According to the BBB, in the last three years, Zoosk has successfully resolved 382 complaints, most of which were about billing/collection or product/service issues.
 In that same time, only 18 complaints have not been able to be satisfactorily resolved.
-As a comparison, Plenty Of Fish gets a big fat 'F' from the BBB for failure to respond to most of the complaints they've received.
+As a comparison, Plenty Of Fish currently has a big fat D+ from the BBB for failure to respond to most of the complaints they've received.

 This is a pretty good sign that Zoosk's customer service is better than average.